 This section often includes the exact location, improvements needed, environmental conditions, easements, zoning, appraised value and other property-related items.
 The information in this section should provide you with an overview of the condition of the property.

-The financing terms should be clearly detailed and include loan-to-value ratio, anticipated interest rate, terms, lender, reserves, events of default, potential years of interest only, and more.
+The financing terms should be clearly detailed and include loan-to-value ratio, interest rate, terms, lender, reserves, events of default, potential years of interest only, and more.
 If these details are unclear or seem inconsistent with the offering, ask the sponsor to clarify.

 Each PPM should have a section that covers the overall market in which the property is located as well as the submarket in relation to the asset class.
 Evaluate the data in order to determine if the sponsor’s strategy and assumptions are accurate.
 Market details such as population and employment growth, market vacancy rates, access/location, and presence of major industries are all important details to look for.
 The data in this section, including the appraisal, should come from third-party resources.